About

 BIO

-Mina Samy is an Oscar Academy Gold Alumni and an award winning Egyptian composer and music producer based between London and Cairo.
+Mina Samy is an award winning Egyptian composer and music producer and an Oscar Academy Gold Alumni based between London and Cairo.

 Mina has also contributed music to major documentaries, including Studio Canal’s Becoming Hitchcock: The Legacy of Blackmail and The Age of Disclosure (SXSW), collaborating with BAFTA nominated composer Blair Mowat.